Creating a routine each morning that works for you, which in turn helps you boost your productivity, makes all the difference to your day.

 Chill out and relax before you go to bed.
 Watching Squid Game in bed isn’t the answer to relaxed sleeping, sorry!

 The body responds to light and it is much easier to sleep in a completely dark room.
 Light can actually interfere with the body’s production of melatonin, a neurotransmitter which helps us sleep.
-Keep electronics and low lighting from alarm clocks to a minimum.
+Keep electronics and low lighting from alarm clocks to a minimum, especially your mobile phone.
+In an ideal world, it should be left outside your bedroom.

 Eat A Healthy Breakfast.